PanyiDong/InsurAutoML/README.md

 The project aims to create a AutoML package with special focus on insurance data (with some inbalance in nature).

-Required Packages: numpy, pandas, scipy, os, shutil, time, itertools, functools, cmath, tqdm, warnings, rpy2, tensorflow, mlflow, hyperopt, sklearn, autosklearn
+Required Packages: numpy, pandas, scipy, os, shutil, time, itertools, functools, importlib, cmath, tqdm, warnings, rpy2*, tensorflow**, mlflow, hyperopt, sklearn, autosklearn
-(rpy2 only for reading .rda/.rdata datasets)
+* rpy2 is only used for reading .rda/.rdata datasets.
+If rpy2 is not installed, it will not cause import problems (using importlib to check), but you will not be able to read R datasets
+** tesnsorflow is now only used for imputation with GAIN network.
+If tensorflow not installed, it will not caused import problems, but the GAIN imputation method will be disabled in default hyperparameter space.

 Current Progress:
 1. base: load data with some common file format (.csv, .data, .rda, etc.) given path into a database dict, and some common utilities